Running the Score On Stained Glass

 It is quick since you don't have to stop and pick up another tool.

-Breaking pliers are used much the same as breaking with your hands for running the score.
+Breaking pliers are used much the same as breaking with your hands to run the score.

 The only difference being, the pliers take the place of your dominate hand.